Rishabh-0/Penguin_app/README.md

 # Penguin_app
-Used two machine learning algorithms to predict the outcome
+Used machine learning algorithms to predict the outcome